solarpointwp/.github/SECURITY.md

 # Security

-SolarPointWP takes the security of our software products and services seriously.
+SolarPoint takes the security of our software products and services seriously.
 We appreciate your efforts to responsibly disclose your findings and will make every effort to address them promptly.

-Thank you for helping make SolarPointWP safe for everyone.
+Thank you for helping make SolarPoint safe for everyone.

 ## Reporting Security Issues